Vegetable seeds policy review

-- Our technical specialists identify any unwanted pests and diseases that might be found in the selected seed families and are not present in Australia.
+- We identify any unwanted pests and diseases that might be found in the selected seed families and are not present in Australia.
 They then assess the risk of these pests and diseases being brought in with the seeds.

-- Our staff liaise with industry and relevant state and territory government representatives to gather stakeholder input to ensure we have all available scientific and other relevant information.
+- We liaise with industry and relevant state and territory government representatives to gather stakeholder input to ensure we have all available scientific and other relevant information.

-- After publication of the draft report, stakeholders can make submissions on it during a mandated 60 calendar day consultation period.
+- After we publish the draft report, stakeholders are invited to submit comments during a 60 calendar day public consultation period.

-The review is funded under the Australian Government’s Agricultural Competitiveness White Paper and is one way we are strengthening biosecurity surveillance and analysis.
+The review was initially funded under the Australian Government’s Agricultural Competitiveness White Paper to strengthen biosecurity surveillance and analysis.

 Subscribe to the plant stakeholder register to receive notices about plant biosecurity policies.